Neyman's C(\alpha) Test for Unobserved Heterogeneity: Examples

 The residual score for $\xi$ is now found to be, with $\lambda_{0i}=\exp(x_{i} ^{\prime} \beta)$,

 and $\mathbb{V}(g(Y_i, \beta))=2$.
 Replacing $\beta$ by its restricted MLE $\hat \beta$, the locally optimal $C(\alpha)$ test is

-This is called the second factorial moment test because $Z_{n}$ is comparing the second sample factorial moment with that induced by a Poisson model.
-Note that this test reduces to the second moment test if there are no covariates. \\
+The test statistic $Z_{n}$ is comparing the second sample factorial moment with that induced by the Poisson model under the null.
+Note that this test reduces to the second moment test if there are no covariates.
+Noticing again that only overdispersion is possible when deviating from the null, one-sided alternatives and the mixture of $\chi^{2}$ asymptotics is employed. \\

-\begin{remark} \citeasnoun{Cox83} and \citeasnoun{Chesher84} provides a general framework of deriving local score test that has power against a general mixed Poisson alternative.
-Both approaches can be viewed as a $C(\alpha)$ test for a particular form of the random-parameter heterogeneity. \citeasnoun{Chesher84} also discusses an important link between the score test for heterogeneity and the Information Matrix test introduced by \citeasnoun{White82}.
-For the two examples in the Poisson regression model, the Information Matrix test with respect to the intercept term is identical to the second moment test, but not to the second factorial moment test.
-This leads us to conclude that the $C(\alpha)$ test for heterogeneity is not in general identical to the Information Matrix test if we allow for covariates in the model.
-We will give a more general discussion on conditions for equivalence to hold between the two in Section 4. \\ \end{remark}